 The Kathmandu Valley (once a lake) contains many small villages and towns.
-Historically, the three most important were: Patan (dating back to the 3rd C BC) Kathmandu (12th C), and Bhaktapur (9th C): the first two are now linked by urban sprawl: with the city’s population rapidly approaching four million.
+Historically, the three most important were: Patan (dating back to the 3rd Century BC), Kathmandu (12th Century), and Bhaktapur (9th Century).
+The first two are now linked by urban sprawl, with the city’s population rapidly approaching four million.

 Kathmandu offers a rich and diverse culture that begs to be explored.
 Its throbbing streets and narrow lanes are crammed with a fascinating mix of the country’s ~60 ethnic groups.
-The predominant religion is Hindu and countless shrines dot the city’s streets; as well as larger centres of worship.
+The predominant religion is Hindu and countless shrines dot the city’s streets, as well as larger centres of worship.
 Buddhism is represented by several important centres.
 Kathmandu contains seven World Heritage Sites amongst its treasures.
-Despite the recent earthquakes, there is still much to explore: the splendour of each site and its unique atmosphere remains everywhere present.

-This was the oldest town in the valley, enlisted World Heritage Site by UNESCO in 1979.
-There are monuments, including the temple, stupa, courtyard, stone spout and palace museum between 15th to 18th centuries.
+This is the oldest town in the valley, enlisted World Heritage Site by UNESCO in 1979.
+There are monuments, including the temple, stupas, courtyard, stone spout and palace museum between 15th to 18th centuries.
 The ethnic group Newar and their tradition, festival, art and culture are interested in there.Patan Durbar Square offers to visit a beautiful palace square with temple and museum.

-The magnificent Bouddha nath stupa, east of Thamel, is set in a square surrounded by fine architecture.
+The magnificent Bouddhanath stupa, east of Thamel, is set in a square surrounded by fine architecture.
 Its huge dome rises impressively from three square plinths with a total height of 36m.
-It is the centre of Buddhism in Nepal and is surrounded by numerous monasteries including Kopan that trains monks and nuns from an early age; and the Shechen Institute that offers a nine year curriculum in Higher Buddhist Studies.
-Pashupatinath Temple: is the most important Hindu site.
-It is a large complex situated on the Bagmati River, near the airport: The large complex and funeral pyres are on the western bank and can be viewed from terraced slopes of shrines within the whole complex from across the river:
+It is the centre of Buddhism in Nepal and is surrounded by numerous monasteries including

 Starting Time: 09 am (Every Day)